It’s only been a day since the Federal Reserve cut interest rates and banks and credit unions have already started lowering CD rates.

 Whether you’re saving for your child’s future or a new home, it’s best to put your funds in an account with a high yield.
 But the rate you’re earning should be one of several factors you consider when deciding whether to keep your hard-earned money in a CD or somewhere else.

-“The decision about whether a CD is right for you is not predicated on the rate outlook but more so on your need for the cash, the timing of that need, and your ability to withstand any volatility in return or risk to your investment,” McBride explains.
+“The decision about whether a CD is right for you is not predicated on the rate outlook but more so on your need for the cash, the timing of that need, and your ability to withstand any volatility in return or risk to your investment,” says Greg McBride, CFA, Bankrate chief financial analyst.

 Keeping your money in a high-yield savings account could be a better idea if you need an account that’s more liquid.
-If you’d prefer to go with a CD, you’re better of picking one with a shorter term, like a one-year CD.
+Just keep in mind that savings account rates will also likely fluctuate.
+If you’d prefer the peace of mind and interest rate guarantee CDs provide, you’re better off picking one with a shorter term.

 Savers: No need to panic